marcov64/Lsd/Readme.txt

 Linux Installation
 ******************

 To use the LSD system it is necessary to have the GNU gcc/g++ compiler (version 4.9+) with the standard libraries, including zlib and Tcl/Tk 8.6 packages; you likely have zlib/Tcl/Tk already installed on your system but you may need the development packages.
 Use your preferred package manager to get the 'dev' package versions and beware of 32/64-bit variants according to your architecture.
-Though not strictly necessary, it is also suggested to have the gdb debugger (for low-level inspection of a simulation) and the gnuplot graphical package (for advanced graphics).
+Though not strictly necessary, it is also suggested to have the gdb debugger (for low-level inspection of a simulation) and the gnuplot graphical package (for advanced graphics), preferably using Qt.

 In Debian or Ubuntu, to make sure you have the correct libraries you can use:

-sudo apt-get install build-essential gdb gnuplot zlib1g-dev tcl8.6-dev tk8.6-dev
+sudo apt-get install build-essential gdb gnuplot-qt zlib1g-dev tcl8.6-dev tk8.6-dev

 In Fedora or CentOS, the equivalent command is: